Wa11bang/OpenIPTV/README.md

 ## Contributing

-We are currently not open for contributions due to this being a university project.
+We are currently not open for contributions.
 This will change in the future.

 ## License